AndMastro/EdgeSHAPer/README.md

 The methodology relies on Shapleuy values approximations to determine edge importance for GNN prediction.
 It finds its application in the context of medicinal chemistry, but begin general-purpose it can be applied to many graph classification GNN-based tasks which require explanability.

-The implementation is in PyTorch
+The implementation is done using PyTorch.

 We suggest to create/use a Conda environment and install the modules in ```requirements.txt```.
 Otherwise, we also provide a full conda environment yml file that can be used to create a brand new environment with the needed modules.
 For visualizations, install [this](https://pages.github.com/) additional module.